MathieuBuisson/MathieuBuisson.github.io/_posts/2017/2017-04-18-measuring-powershell-code-complexity.md

 Now that we know how to count additional code paths due to `If`, `ElseIf` and `For`, we can use similar techniques for the other PowerShell language constructs mentioned earlier.
 I'm not going to show examples for every one of them here, but you can have a look at the functions [in there](https://github.com/MathieuBuisson/PSCodeHealth/tree/master/PSCodeHealth/Private/Metrics).

-We can aggregate the number of the paths found by all these construct-specific functions in a separate function which takes a **FunctionDefinitionAST **object as input and spits out the overall cyclomatic complexity of that function.
+We can aggregate the number of the paths found by all these construct-specific functions in a separate function which takes a `FunctionDefinitionAST` object as input and spits out the total cyclomatic complexity of that function.
 It looks like this :

 ```powershell
 Function Measure-FunctionComplexity {